 An intern is a person who performs work for a company on a paid, unpaid or partially-paid basis in exchange for the work experience gained.
 Many high school and college students participate in internships to prepare for their careers after school.
 Internships typically last for a few months and after this time some interns are asked to become permanent employees by the company.

 A consultant is a self-employed person who offers professional advice in their area of expertise.
-For example, a consultant may specialize in education, law or marketing and provide companies with expert advice in attempt to help the company improve in these specific areas.
+For example, a consultant may specialize in education, law or marketing and provide companies with expert advice in an attempt to help the company improve in these specific areas.
 Consultants provide their services on a temporary basis but may be utilized repeatedly by a company based on the organization's consulting needs.